dmaccumber/Automated-Sequent-Prover/README.md

   ./seqprove ’[p imp q, (neg r) imp (neg q)] seq [p imp r]’
 ```
 ## Output
-The output consists of the proof for the given sequent if it is determined to be true, i.e. it is a theorem.
+The output consists of the proof for the given sequent if it is determined to be true.
 For example, the sequent above would return the proof:

 ### Example 1
 ```